cisagov/cool-accounts-userservices/README.md

 account.
 Therefore you can apply future changes using your IAM user credentials.

-To do this bootstrapping, follow these steps:
+To do this bootstrapping, follow these steps (for the purposes of these instructions, assume the environment is named "dev"):

 1. Comment out the `profile = "cool-userservices-provisionaccount"` line for the "default" provider in `providers.tf` and directly